 The test in composition takes the form of an interview, where the applicant first makes a short presentation (10-15 minutes) which illustrates the artistic ideas behind one or more compositions, including frames of reference, sources of inspiration, historical context and target audience as well as the ambitions for the programme.

-Scores, text, drawings, etc. may be distributed.
-A whiteboard will be available.
+The applicant may distribute scores, text, drawings, etc. A whiteboard will be available.

 The interview is concluded with questions from the examiners about the presentation and the submitted application.